KerryAM-R/ggVolcanoR/README.md

 Select label
 - p-value, FDR (false discovery rate; out-put of EdgeR) or adj p-value (which could include other p-value corrections)

-axis
+Axis
 - y-axis from 0 onward with the default being 100.
 To identify the top hit, look at the exponent on the P-value (i.e. 1e-50) and then add 5 to cover that point i.e. 55
 - x-axis default from -10 to 10.

-axis tick marks
+Axis tick marks
-- denotes how often the tick marks occur
+- denotes how often the tick marks occur.
-  - y-axis every 10
+- y-axis every 10.
-  - x-axis every 1
+- x-axis every 1.

-font size (range 0 to 100)
+Font size (range 0 to 100)
-- text size
+- text size.
-- number size
+- number size.

 ![](IMAGES/3.axis-parameters.png)

-## point parameters
+## Point parameters
 The size of the point can be altered (Default 3)

-Coloring the dots
+Coloring the dots:
-- no label (3 colors)
-    - Up-regulated (red), down-regulated (light blue) and non-significant (gray)
+- Up-regulated (red), down-regulated (light blue) and non-significant (gray).

 ![](IMAGES/3.point-parameters1.png)

-- "range of genes"and "own list" have up to 6 colors to differentiate the points
+The "range of genes" and "own list" have up to 6 colors to differentiate the points.
-    - list one (orange), list two (dark blue), list three (purple), up-regulated (red), down-regulated (light blue) and non-significant (gray)
+- list one (orange), list two (dark blue), list three (purple), up-regulated (red), down-regulated (light blue) and non-significant (gray).
-    - the legend lables for the list can be changed to: list: significant up, list: significant down and list: non-significant
+- the legend lables for the list can be changed to: list: significant up, list: significant down and list: non-significant.

 ![](IMAGES/3.point-parameters2.png)